mattDevigili/dms-smm695/index.md

 * design a relational database with PostgreSQL
 * design a schema-free database with MongoDB
 * interact with and manipulate data in both PostgreSQL and MongoDB
-* design and execute scripts providing useful insights on data
+* design and execute scripts providing useful insights into data

 In terms of assessment, students are required to deliver one group-level coursework project (so, _no final examination or individual assignments_).